Skip to main content

 Agent types

-When you create an agent, you choose one of four types that determines how it behaves.
+When you create an agent, you choose one of the following types that determines how it behaves.

 Conversational agents are general-purpose assistants.
 They maintain a full multi-turn conversation history and are the right choice for most tasks — research, writing, analysis, support.